-- · Consider becoming a polling location at your facility or property. - · Many cities offer discounted public transit on Election Day; check to see if yours does. - Recruit volunteers to provide rides on Election Day, or partner with groups who already do this.
-Many houses of worship or community religious groups often will provide rides to the polls. - In 2018 and 2020, Uber and Lyft partnered with national and local organizations to provide free or discounted rides on Election Day and may do so again in upcoming elections.
+- · Consider becoming a polling location at your facility or property. - · Many cities offer discounted public transit on Election Day; check to see if yours does. - Recruit volunteers to provide rides on Election Day, or partner with groups who already do so, such as Rideshare2Vote AWARE. - In recent elections, Uber and Lyft partnered with national and local organizations to provide free or discounted rides on Election Day and may do so again in upcoming elections.